cpieloth/GPGPU-on-Hadoop/hadoop_ocl_link_test/README.txt

 * pics the maximum temperature (CPU or GPU)

 Folders:
-* runtime: scripts for automated time measurements
+* runTime: scripts for automated time measurements
 * src: code for hadoop and java implementation

 Required libraries: